Lift Off (Australian TV series): Lift Off

-The Prime Minister of Australia at the time, Mr. Keating launched Lift Off during a special screening and presentation at parliament House on 29 April 1992.
+The Prime Minister of Australia at the time, Mr. Paul Keating launched Lift Off during a special screening and presentation at Parliament House in Canberra on 29 April 1992.
 In his speech he said: "If the children who watch Lift Off, and read the Lift Off spin offs, develop the same skills of communication, cooperation and execution as producers have displayed, we will really be able to say that this country is pretty clever.
 Lift Off also suggests that television is capable of-which is to say much more than we and our children are generally given".America's First lady at the time, Mrs Barbara Bush, gave a significant stamp of approval to the series when she visited the Foundation in January 1991 to preview Lift Off.
 She described Lift Off as "Just wonderful.
 This is an extraordinarily good program".

 Lift Off was endorsed by the Directors of Curriculum from all States and Territories who agreed that "the program is very soundly based educationally" and "the proposed contents, scope and coverage of 'intelligences are consistent with the range of curriculum activities in the early years".

-The Lift Off series of 52 half hours for 3- to 8-year-olds went to air on the ABC on 8 May 1992.
+The Lift Off series of 52 half hours for 3- to 10-year-olds went to air on the ABC on 8 May 1992.
 In addition to being screened at 2:00pm on Fridays, it was repeated after school at 4:30 pm Monday to Friday from 29 June 1992.
 It was also seen on Saturday evenings from September 1992.